ApothecaryMark/purplehat/_about/livedexperience.md

 - **Compassion**: Compassion is a hugely important value, and one that we should learn to apply to ourselves and others.
 Sometimes we might entirely disagree with someone, sometimes there may have a been critical failure in an organisation, and some times people may have experienced challenging situations.
 In these contexts and many more, being **curious** about the reality of others' lived experience and meeting it with compassion rather than negativity will result in a more productive meeting, and a safer space.

-- **Knowledge**: Knowledge is something we all have, we are lived experience experts and we should seek to share our knowkedge and learn from others in room.
+- **Knowledge**: Knowledge is something we all have.
+We are lived experience experts and we should seek to share our knowkedge and learn from others in room.
 Acknowledging different perspectives and meeting them with **compassion** rather than conflict strengthens the combined knowledge and learning of the group.

 I find the over arching image and metaphor of a rock is also helpful.
 For example, in stakeholder meetings the rock represents: a strong base from which to support, challenge and build for the future.